HOSS-LiU/HOSS-LiU/neuroscience.md

 The OSF has recently implemented a specific preregistration form for [EEG and ERP studies](https://docs.google.com/document/d/18bLw81ZlDJBCv_wyoohWyEmdI9vOnbS12IEKyrMVcSY/edit?tab=t.0#heading=h.fwbi14d4b65g).
 You can also preregister your study on the OSF and follow the standard preregistration form or upload a document with research plans, if the avaiable template does not meet your needs.
 <br>
-You can submit a registered reports to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
+You can submit a registered report to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
 You can check the full list of journals here on [the OSF](https://www.cos.io/initiatives/registered-reports).
 EEG manusctipts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
 <br>
 <br>